 You might say, how can a trip teach you something, or how long does it last before you forget about what it taught you and go back to your routine again – well, that’s when you have to be careful – the better the trip, the more benefit you will get out of it.
 So how can a trip change your life – it gives you a new perspective, it takes the worry away and allows you to see how simple things could be.

-Let’s explore, here is my list of trips that WILL change your life:
+My list of trips that will change your life

 Regardless of where you live, you need to explore your country first before you decide to head somewhere else.
 There are so many places that you probably don’t even know about, the best way to find them is by driving around; drive relentlessly – like there is no finish line, stop anywhere you feel like there is something to see and if you are on a budget – sleep in the car (of course, only in designated areas, safety first!).
 With a cross country road trip, all you have to worry about is gas and food, and if you pre-pack your food at home – not even that.